Home | Volume 16 | Article number 13

 Diagnosis: liposarcoma of the scalp, who deemed fit for surgery.

-Therapeutic interventions: patient admitted to the operating room for surgical excision under general anesthesia, she was positioned in lateral decubitus and meticulously monitored: heart rate steady at 78 beats per minute, oxygen saturation at 99% on room air, and blood pressure measuring 125/67.
+Therapeutic interventions: the patient was admitted to the operating room for surgical excision under general anesthesia, she was positioned in lateral decubitus and meticulously monitored: heart rate steady at 78 beats per minute, oxygen saturation at 99% on room air, and blood pressure measuring 125/67.
 An intravenous line was established, and preparations for potentially difficult intubation were made, including assembling a video laryngoscope, Eschmann guide, and a fast track.
 Oxygenation commenced with a high-concentration mask, followed by the administration of propofol (250 mg), fentanyl (200 mcg), and rocuronium (60 mg) for induction.
 However, during ventilation with a face mask, manipulation of the mass caused significant bleeding, resulting in hemorrhagic shock, making intubation impossible in the lateral position.
 Swiftly, the patient was carefully positioned in dorsal decubitus, with two individuals supporting the shoulders while another lifted the head placed beyond the table, facilitating a gentle extension of the neck.
 This positioning allowed the anesthesiologist to perform intubation using a size 7 cuffed tube with a video laryngoscope, as the patient presented with a Cormack-Lehane grade 2 view.
 The patient's condition rapidly deteriorated, with blood pressure plummeting to 82/43 mmHg and a heart rate soaring to 146 beats per minute, to stabilize the patient, we administered 1g of acid tranexamic, noradrenaline infusion was commenced through a peripheral line, and a second external jugular line was established to facilitate transfusion with 4 units of packed red blood cells and 1000 ml of saline solution.
 Then, a central venous line was skillfully inserted into the right internal jugular vein, complemented by the placement of a right radial arterial line for continuous hemodynamic monitoring.
 After stabilization, and securing the intubation tube while compressing the tumor, the patient is positioned in the ventral decubitus for surgical hemorrhage control and excision of the tumor.

 Follow-up and outcome of interventions: after 15 minutes, surgical hemostasis was successfully achieved, followed by the completion of the mass excision.
 Moreover, the patient's need for noradrenaline ceased after the transfusion and hemorrhage control.
 After the procedure, the patient was transferred to the postoperative recovery room, where successful extubation was accomplished within 2 hours, with a routine clinical examination following extubation revealed normal findings.
 Finally, the postoperative CT scan exhibited no signs of tumor.